 I like my metal ones because they look legit and last forever.

 Again, stainless steel lasts and is cute.
-My prerequisite to most things – including my choice in a spouse.
+My prerequisite to most things – including my choice in spouse.

 Liquid measuring cup